ad-auroram/ad-auroram/README.md

   ### Hi there 👋

-- 💬 I'm currently working on getting things set up for a new semester
 - 🌱 Learning JavaScript and HTML
 - 🔭 In my free time I love to draw!